DSkoufis/My_Thesis/README.md

 -----------------------------------------

-and add after the ":" complete your personal credentials.
+and after the ":" complete your personal credentials.

 # IMPORTANT: